Social changes in adolescence

 Supporting social and emotional development in adolescence

 Social and emotional changes are part of your child’s journey to adulthood.
-You have a big role to play in helping your child develop grown-up emotions and social skills.
+You have a big role to play in helping your child develop adult emotions and social skills.
 Strong relationships with family and friends are vital for your child’s healthy social and emotional development.

 Here are some ideas to help you support your child’s social and emotional development.